 At the Treehouse, we are learning to Stick Together, Do No Hurts, and Have Fun!
 We have three simple rules that make a big difference!
-They are part of Trauma-Based Relational Intervention (TBRI).
+They are part of Trust-Based Relational Intervention (TBRI).
 As a team, we are learning how trauma affects our children and how we can best work with them.

 It starts with changing ourselves, our expectations, and recognizing our pet peeves.
 We start identifying our own emotions and what makes us angry or sad.
 We learn how to process our emotions and regulate ourselves so we can help our kids regulate when they may be frustrated or upset.